chuckfinca/pkg_vers/README.md

+# pkg_vers

-`pkg_vers` is a utility that helps you determine the versions of packages imported in your Python scripts.
-The main use case is to use the `get_package_versions_from(files)` function to get the versions of all top-level packages imported in a list of scripts.
+`pkg_vers` is a utility that helps you determine the versions of packages imported in your Python scripts or Jupyter notebooks.
+The main use cases are:

+- Use the `get_package_versions_from(files)` function to get the versions of all top-level packages imported in a list of Python script files.
+- Use the `get_package_versions_from_ipynb(path)` function to get the versions of all top-level packages imported in a Jupyter notebook.

 ## Features

-- Extract top-level imported packages from Python scripts.
+- Extract top-level imported packages from Python scripts and Jupyter notebooks.
 - Retrieve installed package versions using `pip` and `mamba`.
 - Provide a mapping of imported packages to their installed versions.

 ## Usage

-### Basic Usage
+### Get Package Versions from Python Scripts

 To get the versions of all top-level packages imported in your Python scripts, use the `get_package_versions_from(files)` function.